 Parents, roommates, or sleep partners may make it difficult to adjust room temperature.
 If this is the case, you can find comfort by making the following adjustments.

 If Your Room Is Too Hot

 An overly hot room has a larger impact on the quality of your sleep than an overly cold room.
-As previously mentioned, this is because it’s more difficult to cool down than to heat up.
+As previously mentioned, this is because it’s more difficult to cool down the room than to heat up.
 Here are a few suggestions to assist your body in thermoregulation.

 - Dress in lightweight pajamas made from breathable materials like cotton.

 - Sleep with a light sheet or no blanket at all.

 - Avoid silk, wool, or flannel sheets.
 Opt for breathable bedding like percale cotton or Tencel®.